mavis-wang/FAI_VTON/README.md

 2. Data Privacy: Privacy concern over the concept of the virtual fitting room.
 4. Shopping behavior: Customer has been changed their shopping pattern from in-store to online.
 3. Impractical use case: In addition to #1, #2 and #3, a smart-mirror-based ecommerce online shopping model can be easily replaced by a handy mobile shopping experience, which aligns more with the identified customer behavior and trend.
+4. CP-VTON model was designed for image-to-image transfer.
+The framework and algorithm was developed in 2018.

 ## Business Goal
 - Find opportunity to integrate AI technology to help clothing retailers boost sales.